Jebbs/DSFML/README.md

 Compiling/Using DSFML
 ===
 There is a brand new [tutorial](https://github.com/Jebbs/DSFML/wiki/Building-The-Library-And-Your-First-DSFML-Program) to follow for setting up your first DSFML project!
+It includes building the D and C/C++ portions of the binding.
 Check it out and have fun making cool stuff in D!

 If problems are encountered!